-The international exhibition Images of a Landscape focuses on the treatment of landscape in relation to social, economic and cultural issues.
-In terms of content, the topic is rooted in a critical consideration of the historic and current position of ethnic minorities in the region of Carinthia, an area divided between Austria and Slovenia, and in the region of Lusatia in Germany, where the minority of Lusatian Sorbs lives.
-Although the starting point of the project is linked to a concrete political and social situation, on which the partnership for the project is based as well, the selection of artists and authors from the field of visual art expands the notion under consideration to include the ways in which human activity is inscribed into the landscape and the perception of landscape changes over time.
-The exhibition thus touches upon topics related to pollution and the excessive exploitation of natural resources, as well as the inscription of human activities into the landscape due to political circumstances when borders are drawn, or camps and refugee routes are delineated.
+As a partner in the project, the Museum of Modern and Contemporary Art Koroška participates mostly in the design of the international exhibition, which focuses on the treatment of landscape in relation to social, economic and cultural issues.
+In terms of content, the topic is rooted in a critical reflection of the historical and current position of ethnic minorities in the region of Carinthia, which is divided between Austria and Slovenia, and in the region of Lusatia in Germany, where the ethnic minority of Lusatian Sorbs lives.
+Although this is the project’s starting point, based on the concrete political and social situation, which also links the project partners, the very selection of artists and authors from the field of visual art in fact expands the reflection about how human activity is inscribed into the landscape and how perceptions of the landscape are changing throughout time.

 The honorary patrons of the project: dr. Eva-Maria Stange (Saxon State Minister of Science and the Arts), mag.
 Zoran Poznič (Minister of Culture of the Republic of Slovenia), dr. Peter Kaiser (Governor of Carinthia), dr. Martina Münch (Brandenburg State Minister of Science, Research and Culture).